Apocalyptica discography

 The following is a comprehensive discography of Apocalyptica, a Finnish cello metal group.
 As a band, they have released ten studio albums, that have charted in their native Finland, Austria, France, and in the United States.
-In addition to their tenstudio albums, also released are two compilation albums, one soundtrack, one live album and three DVD albums.
+In addition to their ten studio albums, also released are two compilation albums, one soundtrack, one live album and three DVD albums.

 Apocalyptica have released 13 singles to date, including two number ones.
 The first single, "Bittersweet", reached No. 1 in Finland in 2004.
 Their single "I Don't Care" featuring Adam Gontier on lead vocals, reached No. 1 in 2008 on the US Hot Mainstream Rock Tracks chart.